zettonaender/HighFPSViewer-NvOFFRUC/readme.md

 1. **0.5x** resolution scaling.
 2. Source monitor is indexed **1** (number 2).

+Some useful features:
-Use Alt+Enter for fullscreen.
+1. Use Alt+Enter for fullscreen.
-Press F2 to reset the sleep duration (use if you experience stutter, wait until the program get enough averages).
+2. Press F2 to reset the sleep duration (use if you experience stutter, wait until the program get enough averages).
-Press F3 to disable mouse cursor drawing (use if the cursor is on the wrong position).
+3. Press F3 to disable mouse cursor drawing (use if the cursor is on the wrong position).

 ## Compiling
 To change the scaling or source number, you'll have to compile the program yourself using Visual Studio.